jmayur84/CodeStructureDemo/README.md

 # CodeStructureDemo
-A normal login flow coding structure using MVP design architure, Retrofit with RxJava And Kotlin.
+A normal login flow coding structure using MVP design Architecture, Retrofit with RxJava And Kotlin.